OWASP/www-project-vulnerable-container-hub/index.md

 ---

-The OWASP Vulnerable Container Hub project is the project that shares:
+The OWASP Vulnerable Container Hub(VULCONHUB) is a project that provides:

- - docker/podman container image build files(e.g. Dockerfile, Buildah script) to build a vulnerable container,
- - documentation to describe the container
- - and optionally the link to the repository(e.g. one in Docker hub or Quay.io) users can directly pull and run.
+access to Dockerfile(or a similar Containerfile) along with files that are used to build the vulnerable container image documentation such as README that describes how to use the container, and optionally, a link to the image in the registry service such as Docker Hub or Quay.io, where a user can directly pull and run the container (on their own account).

-The files found here are to build a vulnerable container image through which everyone can freely learn, play, practice, do a quick Proof-of-concept of CVE vulnerabilities or use them for preparation for their CTF challenges.
+The files provided in the repository allow users to build vulnerable container images, so that they can freely and safely learn, play, practice, and perform quick proof-of-concepts of CVE vulnerabilities or use them for preparation for their CTF challenges.

-The aim of the project is for anyone who is interested in to upload and maintain useful dockerfiles for security learning and practices.
-The end goal would be the best well-known reference when anyone wants to seek vulnerable containers.
+The ultimate goal of the project is to become the go-to reference to help anyone interested in security to share and maintain such useful container build files for security learning and practices.

-Note: Dockerfile or Buildah script file must be provided so that everyone can get the information on what is going to be installed.

 ## Contributions

-TBD
+Contribution to the [repository](https://github.com/OWASP/vulnerable-container-hub) that contains container builds files is more than welcome!